Programme of Work

 The final list of topics will be defined considering the interests of the Task participants, including the member state representatives, as well as the industries and R&D centers involved in the Task.

-The Task was approved by the IA-HEV ExCo in November 2011 and plans to run through the end of 2014.
-A kickoff meeting was held in May 2012 in Los Angeles, California.
+The Task was approved by the IA-HEV Executive Committee in November 2011 and plans to run through the end of 2014.
+A kickoff meeting was held in May 2012 in the United States, and a second workshop was held in Japan in June 2013.
+The third meeting of the Task will take place in November 2013 in conjunction with the 27th International Electric Vehicle Symposium and Exhibition (EVS27).

 Financing and sponsorship